top of page

 Filling in the Notice of Intention to Marry (NOIM)

-At our first meeting, we'll discuss your wants and needs for your ceremony, then go through an important document called the Notice of Intention to Marry (NOIM for short).
+At our first meeting, we'll discuss your wants and needs for your ceremony, then go through the NOIM.
 This document has to be submitted to your celebrant at least ONE MONTH before your wedding, and is valid for 18 months from the time it is submitted.
 In order to submit it, I'll need to sight some ID documents from both of you; a passport is ideal, or you can use a driver's licence and birth certificate.
 If either of you has been married before, I will need to sight evidence of the finalisation of that marriage (such as a divorce certificate or a death certificate).

 You can either start filling out the NOIM in the link below before our first appointment or we can fill it out together.